-A key piece of advice from the experienced colorist regards extensions, one of brides’ favorite wedding-day accessories.
-If you do plan to use extensions, inform your colorist and schedule an appointment when they can ensure that the extensions will properly blend with your final look—which leads to an important point many people may not think of...
+A key piece of advice from the experienced colorist regards extensions, a brides’ favorite wedding-day accessory.
+If you do plan to use extensions, inform your colorist and schedule an appointment when they can ensure that the extensions will properly blend with your final look—which leads to an important point many people may not think of.

 Hilton’s ultimate timeline for the final color application before the big day?
-Get your highlights done seven to 14 days before the wedding; have your base color done (without greys) three to 10 days ahead of time; book a color gloss refresher three to five days out; and head to the salon to get greys covered three days in advance.
+Get your highlights done seven to 14 days before the wedding.
+Also, have your base color done (without greys) three to 10 days ahead of time, book a color gloss refresher three to five days out, and head to the salon to get greys covered three days in advance.

 And for the love of your future spouse, don’t go into a pool after your final color sesh.
 “Don’t go swimming!” begs Hilton, clarifying not in a chlorinated pool at least—especially if you're blonde.
 “If your hair color for your wedding is very important to you, then follow all your hair instructions from your colorist.”
 This may include a special shampoo and conditioner.